-The best video conferencing software makes it simple and easy to connect online with coworkers, friends, or family, using online video calls and meetings.
+The best video conferencing software and apps makes it simple and easy to connect online with co-workers, friends, or family, for online video calls and online meetings.

-Advances in technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
-This has become especially important during the current pandemic.
+The advances in cloud technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
+This has become especially essential during the current pandemic.

 Additionally, with increasing concerns about the carbon cost of travel to the environment, it makes sense for companies to seek to continue to communicate face-to-face online rather than indulge in the wasteful cost to the business and environment in having face-to-face meetings in a single location.

 However, the same video conferencing software and apps available for business are also available to home users, for keeping up with friends and family.
 Often the same video conferencing providers will cover both business and home users.

 We've therefore covered the best video conferencing software apps - both paid-for and free, and linked through to reviews we've recently carried out.

 2. Receive free quotes

 3. Compare prices and save money

 GoToMeeting is the standalone webconferencing service provided by LogMeIn.
 As expected it provides audio and video conferencing, as well as screensharing.